 Chris has represented a large number of claimants seeking damages for catastrophic injuries arising from spinal cord injury or traumatic brain injury.

-• Brain injury leading to a persisting vegetative state arising from the failure of a commercial centrifuge in the course of employment.
+- Catastrophic brain injury leading to a persisting vegetative state arising from the failure of a commercial centrifuge in the course of employment.

 - Above-knee amputation of a pedestrian following a road accident involving a foreign-registered vehicle.

-• Assisting with the relatives of severely brain injury injured claimants in applications for their appointment as deputies, and advising families of severely injured claimants on setting up appropriate care and accommodation, including the purchase and adaptation of alternative accommodation.
+- Advising families of severely injured claimants on setting up appropriate care and accommodation, including the purchase and adaptation of alternative accommodation.

-• Recovering damages from three former employers of a silicosis sufferer, including the restoration of two of the companies to the Companies Register in order to bring proceedings.
+- Recovering damages from three former employers of a silicosis sufferer, including the restoration of two of the companies to the Companies Register in order to bring proceedings.